 Often student misconceptions arise during Number Talks, and addressing those mistakes in a positive, safe way for the student can be challenging.
 Crystal Morey, a middle school teacher, shares what happened in her class and debriefs with Ruth Parker, co-author of Making Number Talks Matter.

 Website and Handout: Effective Questioning

 The San Francisco Unified School District offers a set of questions grouped by the Standards for Mathematical Practice to stimulate classroom discourse.

-Use this guide to review Danielson components 2a Creating an environment of respect and 2b Establishing a culture of learning as you think about what effective teaching looks like in these areas.
+Review Danielson's components 2a Creating an Environment of Respect and 2b Establishing a Culture of Learning to think about what effective teaching looks like in these areas.

-This 3-minute video describes the important elements for a culture of learning in a mathematics classroom.
+A 3-minute video describing the important elements for a culture of learning in a mathematics classroom.

 Georgia K-5 Mathematics Support offers this clear, well-organized at-a-glance sheet of addition and subtraction strategies that are supported by Number Talks.

 Article: Why I Like Using Open Number Lines (Though I Don’t Like the Name)